yrtimiD/gulp-require-html-inline/README.md

   - ``require(`a.html`)``
   - `require("a.htm")`
 - Unresolved files will be skipped, logged and `require` will be untouched.
-- Multiline html files might break commented out require statements.
+- Multiline html files might break commented out require statements if custom minifier options are used.
 See [Configuration section](#configuration)